 Thom Brooks is an award-winning author, broadcaster, columnist and senior policy advisor.
-He appears frequently on television, radio and in print media discussing immigration & citizenship, Brexit, British politics, punishment & sentencing, US politics and other topics.
+He appears frequently on television, radio and in print media discussing immigration & citizenship, Brexit, British politics, punishment & sentencing, US politics and other topics as a highly sought after commentator and public speaker.
 His general research interests are in ethics, law and public policy.

 As Dean of Durham Law School at Durham University, he is leading the biggest growth in the School’s 50 year history as academic staff numbers increase from 42 to 75 over the next decade – building new critical mass, improving our research capacities, reducing our staff-student ratio and retaining the tutorial and seminar teaching at the heart of our programmes delivering an excellent student experience.
 Durham Law ranked 3rd in the UK in the most recent Research Excellence Framework.
 In 2017, Durham Law School achieved 40th in QS World Rankings – the School’s best result.
 See details on interactive CV.
 Durham University is the third oldest university in England and situated in a UNESCO World Heritage Site – Durham Castle is one of the university’s colleges.